binkley/homebrewery-files/witch.md

   A terrible vision sends foes fleeing &mdash; your shadow stretches farther than your body.

 - **Hypnotic Pattern** <br>
   A swirling, mind-drowning display that pacifies the mind.
-Candlelight, fireflies, or spiraling ash &mdash; whatever binds the eye.
+  Candlelight, fireflies, spiraling ash binds the eye.

-- **Vampiric Touch** <br>
-  A draining grasp of necrotic hunger fueled by pain, healed by harm.

 ##### 🔍 Utility, Ritual, & Trickery